-A Boolean encoding of the states in a Kripke structure makes $f_A(\cdot)$ a Boolean function and any set operations now become Boolean operations.
 That is, set intersection becomes conjunction and set union becomes disjunction.
 Binary decision diagrams (BDDs) are efficient data structures for Boolean functions.
-Representing transition relations such as R(x, x') makes it possible for MC to verify properties in systems with over 10^{100} states-far, far more states then what is found in realizable control strategies.
+Representing transition relations such as R(x,x') makes it possible for MC to verify properties in systems with over 10^{100} states-far, far more states then what is found in realizable control strategies.

-Several important issues concerning our use of model checking to check safeness of control strategies are worth highlighting:
+Several important issues concerning our use of MC to check safeness of control strategies are worth highlighting.

-• Model checking has been widely used to verify hardware and software systems.
+1) MC has been widely used to verify hardware and software systems.
 However, the large number of states often forces one to use a reduced FSM model, created via model reduction techniques, in which some details are abstracted out.
-This has important consequences: model checking may verify the reduced model is safe with respect to the operational environment, but this does not necessarily guarantee the original system is safe.
+This has important consequences: MC may verify that the reduced model is safe with respect to the operational environment, but this does not necessarily guarantee the original system is safe.

-However, in our approach the evolutionary algorithm renders FSMs which are complete in the sense that every aspect of the control strategy is explicitly described in the FSM structure.
+However, in our approach the EA renders FSMs which are complete in the sense that every aspect of the control strategy is explicitly described in the FSM structure.
 In other words, no details are abstracted out or reduced.
-Consequently, in our application model checking will guarantee whether or not the candidate control strategy fully satisfies the safety properties.
+Consequently, in our application MC will guarantee whether or not the candidate control strategy fully satisfies the safety properties.

-Model checkers typically provide trace information to help pinpoint where the safety property failed.
+2) Model checkers typically provide trace information to help pinpoint where the safety property failed.

-We will not use this feature.
-Indeed, we treat the entire safety issue as a decision problem-i.e., either the strategy is safe or it is not.
+We do not use this feature.
+Indeed, we treat the entire safety issue as a decision problem, i.e., either the strategy is safe or it is not.
 Unsafe control strategies are immediately discarded, so there is no need to know why it is unsafe.

-Model checkers are used to verify functional specifications and other properties, e.g., liveness.
+3) Model checkers are used to verify functional specifications and other properties, e.g., liveness.

-In our approach model checking only verifies safety, which is simpler than trying to verify liveness.
+In our approach MC only verifies safety, which is simpler than trying to verify liveness.
 Any other performance criteria will be assessed by trying out the control strategy in its operational environment.
-This has an important consequence: $\mathbf{AG}(\cdot)$ is the only form of CTL operator we will ever need.
+This has an important consequence: $AG(\cdot)$ is the only form of CTL operator we will ever need.

-• In practice, control strategies tend to have orders of magnitude less states than what has been described above.
-Since model checking algorithm complexity is linear in the size of the FSM and in the length of the CTL expression [12], the safety of a control strategy can be quickly verified.
+4) In practice, control strategies tend to have orders of magnitude less states than what has been described above.
+Since MC algorithm complexity is linear in the size of the FSM and in the length of the CTL expression [14], the safety of a control strategy can be quickly verified.

 There are several very good model checkers available free from universities.
-Among these are SMV from Carnegie-Mellon University [15] and VIS [16, 17] from the University of California at Berkeley.
+Among these are SMV from Carnegie-Mellon University [17] and VIS [18, 19] from the University of California at Berkeley.